open-education-hub/essentials-security/application-lifetime/index.md

 - `-static` tells gcc to perform a static linking
 - `-L.` indicates that a custom path, `.`, the current directory, should be considered when looking for the required libraries - libhello in the current directory
-- `-lhello` indicates that the executable should contain `libhello.aconsider the case when we are in a terminal (bash) and we launch an executable file.consider the case when we are in a terminal (bash) and we launch an executable file.`
+- `-lhello` indicates that the executable should contain `libhello.a`

 After the command is added in the Makefile, a simple `make` will create our executable.
 We can see that it is statically-linked, by issuing the following command: